Former primary school teacher gets jail for sexual relationship with her underage former student

 SENTENCING ARGUMENTS

-Defence lawyer Mr Ashvin Hariharan of Ashvin Law said in his mitigation plea that his client has shown remorse and "continues to regret her actions".
+Defence lawyer Mr Ashvin Hariharan of Ashvin Law sought 12 to 13 months' jail instead.
+He said in his mitigation plea that his client has shown remorse and "continues to regret her actions".

 Mr Ashvin submitted that there was no abuse of trust in this case.